-All doctoral students of the university belong to LUT Doctoral School (LUT DS), which coordinates doctoral education at LUT.
+All doctoral students of the university belong to LUT Doctoral School (LUT DS), which coordinates doctoral education at LUT University.
 The doctoral progammes of LUT DS are introduced in more detail on the university web pages.

 Doctoral Programme in Energy Systems - person in charge Professor Juha Pyrhönen (deputy: Professor Heikki Handroos)